 The Federal Trade Commission, or FTC, has recently reviewed the way in which search engines disclose paid placements or paid inclusion practices to Internet users.
 In 2002, the FTC issued guidance recommending that all search engine companies ensure that all paid search results are clearly distinguished from non-paid results, that the use of paid inclusion is clearly and conspicuously explained and disclosed and that other disclosures are made to avoid misleading users about the possible effects of paid placement or paid inclusion listings on search results.
 Such disclosures if ultimately mandated by the FTC or voluntarily made by us may reduce the desirability of our paid placement and paid inclusion services.
 We believe that some users may conclude that paid search results are not subject to the same relevancy requirements as non-paid search results, and will view paid search results less favorably.
-If such FTC disclosure reduces the desirability of our paid placement and paid inclusion services, and "click-throughs" of our paid search results decrease, the commercial utility of our search marketing services could be adversely affected.
+If such FTC disclosure reduces the desirability of our paid placement and paid inclusion services, and "click-throughs" of our paid search results decrease, our business, financial condition and operating results could be adversely affected.

-State and local governments may in the future be permitted to levy additional taxes on Internet access and electronic commerce transactions, which could result in a decrease in the level of usage of our services.
+State and local governments may in the future be permitted to levy additional taxes on Internet access and electronic commerce transactions, which could adversely affect our business, financial condition and operating results.

 In 1998, the federal government imposed a three-year moratorium on state and local governments' imposition of new taxes on Internet access or electronic commerce transactions.
 This moratorium was extended until November 1, 2003, and has now expired.
 It is expected that Congress will enter into a several month extension of the moratorium, but such an extension may not be enacted.
 Unless the moratorium is extended, state and local governments may levy additional taxes on Internet access and electronic commerce transactions.
-An increase in applicable taxes may make electronic commerce transactions less attractive for merchants and businesses, which could result in a decrease in the level of usage of our services.
+An increase in applicable taxes may make electronic commerce transactions less attractive for merchants and businesses, which could result in a decrease in the level of usage of our services and reduce our revenue.

-We may incur liabilities for the activities of users of our service, which could adversely affect our service offerings.
+We may incur liabilities for the activities of users of our service, which could adversely affect our business, financial condition and operating results.

 The law relating to the liability of providers of online services for activities of their users and for the content of their merchant advertiser listings is currently unsettled and could damage our business, financial condition and operating results.
 Our insurance policies may not provide coverage for liability arising out of activities of our users or merchant advertisers for the content of our listings.
 Furthermore, we may not be able to obtain or maintain adequate insurance coverage to reduce or limit the liabilities associated with our businesses.
 We may not successfully avoid civil or criminal liability for unlawful activities carried out by consumers of our services or for the content of our listings.
 Our potential liability for unlawful activities of users of our services or for the content of our listings could require us to implement measures to reduce our exposure to such liability, which may require us, among other things, to spend substantial resources or to discontinue certain service offerings.
+Any costs incurred as a result of such liability or asserted liability could have a material adverse effect on our business, financial condition and operating results.